 No, they don’t cost much, but when one goes bad, everyone knows because oil leaking from a cylinder won’t go unnoticed.
 And having to replace a seal can be quite costly both in labor to replace the seal and lost productivity from downtime.

 A primary cause of premature seal failure is contamination.
 An oil film on the piston rod lubricates the seal so it can achieve maximum life.
 But that same oil film can attract dirt and even cause it to stick.
 When the rod retracts, this dirt can be drawn past the seal and probably cause minor damage.
-But wen this damage occurs repeatedly, the cumulative damage will ultimately result in leakage.
+But when this damage occurs repeatedly, the cumulative damage will ultimately result in leakage.
 And the more abrasive the contaminants, the more rapid the wear.
-Plus, once contaminants get past the seal, they can enter the hydraulic system to inflict even more damage.
+Plus, once contaminants get past the seal, they can enter the hydraulic system to cause even more harm.

 Custom-engineered protective boots for cylinder rods are available for machine tools, mobile equipment, and other machinery to reduce or eliminate rod scoring, prevent nicking, and extend seal life by keeping chips, abrasive particles, and other potentially harmful substances away from the rod.
 Manufactured from coated fabric, Gortite rod boots provide millions of trouble-free operations in temperature ranges of –40° to 220° F. Boots made of other materials and designs can be provided for virtually any application..